logicalclocks/hops-docs/docs/user_guide/hopsworks/hive.rst

 HopsHive is a fork for Apache Hive.
 The main difference between Apache Hive and HopsHive is that when a user deletes their data, the metadata describing databases, tables and partitions is deleted as well, hence maintaining the metadata storage consistent against the filesystem.

-This page serves as a guide on how to use Hive from within HopsWorks.
+This page serves as a guide on how to use Hive from within Hopsworks.
 For information on how to write HiveQL (the language used to query the data) and configuration parameters available for tweaking, please refer to the Apache Hive `wiki`_

 .. _wiki: https://cwiki.apache.org/confluence/display/Hive/Home

-Using HopsHive with HopsWorks
+Using HopsHive with Hopsworks
 ------------------------------

-In order to use HopsHive from HopsWorks, users first need to create a database.
+In order to use HopsHive from Hopsworks, users first need to create a database.
 Each project can have *at most one* Hive database, which is created when the Hive service is enabled for the project.
 Users can enable the Hive service either when creating a new project or via the *Settings* section.

 Once the database is created, users are able to see in the *Datasets* view a new dataset called ``projectName.db``.
 This new dataset is the Hive database for the project and contains Hive's data.